Welcome to today's edition of the Rush 24-7 podcast.

 Acorn is one of the most nefarious groups the world has ever known.

-They've they just settled in Milwaukee.
+They just settled in Milwaukee.

-They just settled in Washington, they've been indicted, I believe, in Missouri or Ohio or both.
+They've been indicted, I believe, in Missouri or Ohio or both.

-They are an absolute uh dishonest group.
+They are an absolute dishonest group.

-So why aren't we tying acorn to Obama?
+So why aren't we tying Acorn to Obama?

-That's excellent question.
+That's an excellent question.

 They're just talking about a community organizer.

-They take homeless people, they register them.
+They register them.

-Uh the the they are and they get your tax money to do it.
+They are, and they get your tax money to do it.

 Hi.